roadwarriorkata/architecture/03 SolutionDetails/ADR0003WarriorBoundedContext.md

 From all architecture principles the following ones are most relevent for this decision:
 * Design for simplicity, we strive for simple architectures, which are easier to communicate, build, deploy, operate, and evolve.
 * Design for modular landscape, we balance loose coulpling and coherence.
-* Design for external integration, we allow to connect to a growing eco system.
+* Design for external integration, we allow to connect to a growing ecosystem.

 ### 1.2.2 Quality Requirements